lunamidori5/Midori-AI/content/howtos/easy-model-installer.md

 +++
 disableToc = false
-title = "LocalAI Manager"
+title = "Midori AI Manager"
 weight = 1
 +++

-## ----- Midori AI LocalAI Manager -----
+## ----- Midori AI Manager -----
-The LocalAI manager  can set up and install [LocalAI](https://github.com/mudler/LocalAI)/[AnythingLLM](https://github.com/Mintplex-Labs/anything-llm).
+The Midori AI manager can set up and install [LocalAI](https://github.com/mudler/LocalAI)/[AnythingLLM](https://github.com/Mintplex-Labs/anything-llm).
 Place it in a folder with nothing else before use.
 If you are just using this for model management of a running LocalAI docker, put this in the folder with the `docker-compose.yaml` file.

 If you need help, most menus now support Carly 14b Mixed model.
 Just type ``help`` into the menu and ask Carly about that menu!